-But that shouldn’t hinder you from your dreams of learning to speak Dutch.
-Online classes simulate an environment in which you can practice the Dutch language.
-You set your hours and the frequency.
+But that shouldn’t hinder you from your dreams of mastering the language.
+Online classes offer a virtual environment in which to practice the Dutch language.
+You set your study hours and how often you have lessons.
 To be honest, online classes can cost a lot less than in-class learning too.

-Online learning is an affordable, convenient, flexible, and less intimidating way to master the Dutch language.
+Online learning is an affordable, flexible, and less intimidating way to master the Dutch language.

 How hard is Dutch to learn?

-Before you even get started, questions like “Is Dutch hard to learn?”, “How hard is Dutch vs English?” and of course, “Is Dutch easy to learn for English speakers?” may already be planting the seed of doubt in your mind.
+Before you even get started, questions like “Is Dutch hard to learn?”, “How hard is Dutch vs English?” and of course, “Is Dutch easy to learn for English speakers?” may already be planting some seeds of doubt in your mind.

-Do you think French and Spanish are close to English?
-Then we’re here to inform you Dutch is even more similar.
-Dutch and English share cognates (words that sound and mean the same things) that number in the thousands.
-It’s easy for English speakers to pick it up, and it also opens the doors to learning other Germanic languages (Danish, Swedish, Icelandic, Norwegian, etc).
+Dutch and English share thousands of cognates (words that sound and mean the same things).
+That’s why it’s easy for English speakers to pick it up, and it also opens the doors to learning other Germanic languages (Danish, Swedish, Icelandic, Norwegian, etc).

-The Dutch language also possesses an alphabet similar to English and understanding how to pronounce each letter can pave the way to perfect pronunciation.
+The Dutch language also possesses an alphabet similar to English which will help to pave your way to perfect pronunciation.